 Also on the South Rim, Yavapai Point has a long trail along the rim allowing you to obtain quite a few different compositions.
 Like the other overlooks, your car is not far away if you have to change your mind and head to another location.

 I have enjoyed being at Cape Royal every time I have made the trip to the North Rim.
-It’s a 45 minute drive from the lodge, so plan accordingly.
-I’m always thinking about shooting at some of the overlooks on the way there and then worry about what I might miss at Cape Royal so I pass them by.
+It’s a 45-minute drive from the lodge, so plan accordingly.
+I’m always thinking about shooting at some of the overlooks on the way there and then worrying about what I might miss at Cape Royal so I pass them by.
 I could easily spend two weeks just at the North Rim to have time to shoot it all.

 Other Locations In Grand Canyon National Park

-It is a challenge with the shuttle, catching it at 4:30am to get out west for sunrise.
-However there are some overlooks that have potential like Hopi Point, Mohavi Point and Pima Point.
+It is a challenge with the shuttle, catching it at 4:30 am to get out west for sunrise.
+However, some overlooks have potential like Hopi Point, Mohavi Point, and Pima Point.
 You can capture a nice view of the Colorado River from Pima Point.